Multistate Tax Commission

 The Multistate Tax Commission (MTC) is an interstate instrumentality located in the United States.
 It is the executive agency charged with administering the Multistate Tax Compact (1967).
 As of 2021, the District of Columbia and all 50 states except for Nevada are members in some capacity.

 Commission members, acting together, attempt to promote uniformity in state tax laws.
 Its actions do not have the force of law, and member states may opt not to follow its recommendations.
-The Commmission operates a Joint Audit Program to which states separately subscribe.
+The Commission operates a Joint Audit Program to which states separately subscribe.
 The program audits taxpayers on behalf of multiple states to create efficiency.

 States require purchasers of goods who claim exemption from sales tax to provide certification to the seller of such exemption.
 The commission has developed a Uniform Sales and Use Tax Exemption Certificate used by most states.

 The Multistate Tax Compact provides that the MTC may conduct audits of taxpayers on behalf of those states specifically authorizing such action.
 The Compact also provides definitions of terms that may be used by states in writing their tax laws.